Medicinal Garden

 Target system: Circulatory System, Integumentary System

 Use: Burdock root is very useful in the treatment of skin conditions.
-It is known to cleanse and tonify or increased the energy of the body.
-When taken internally, it has been used to treat acne, eczema, rosacea, and psoriasis.
-It does so by cleansing the circulatory system of toxins.
+It is known to cleanse, tonify, or increase the energy of the body.
+When ingested, it has been used to treat acne, eczema, rosacea, and psoriasis by cleansing the circulatory system of toxins.
 It has also been helpful in aiding painful joints in rheumatoid arthritis.
 Some believe it to be useful in treating cancer when taken as a tea.

 Preparation: Medicinal Parts- roots.
 It may be dug up, dried, and used in teas.
 A tincture of the root can be made or the root can be chewed.